Return to Study process

 - discuss any recommendations with the Director of Studies as necessary.

-Where it is determined that the level of risk is high, and there are significant concerns about a student’s fitness to study, the decision will be referred by the Director of Student Services for consideration under the University’s Fitness to Study policy.
+Where it is determined that the level of risk is high, and there are significant concerns about a student’s health, wellbeing or behavior, the decision will be referred by the Director of Student Support for consideration under the University’s Health Wellbeing and Support for Study Policy.